2025 Essential Vet Visits for Happy Dogs

 Experts generally recommend at least once a year for healthy adult dogs.
 However, for puppies, it’s typically every 3-4 weeks until they are around 16 weeks old, and for senior dogs (usually those over 7-10 years, depending on breed and size), twice a year is often beneficial.
 According to the American Veterinary Medical Association, regular check-ups can significantly improve your pet’s chance of a long, healthy life.

 The specific timing can vary based on your dog’s individual needs and risk factors.
 Dogs with chronic conditions like diabetes, heart disease, or kidney problems may need to be seen every 3-4 months or even more frequently.
 Working dogs or those exposed to wildlife may need more frequent parasite screening and vaccination updates.
+Always consult your vet for a personalized schedule.

 Question 2: What vaccines are necessary for my dog?